-We knew it would be cold in Minnesota, even as early as November but we had no idea it would be as cold as it has been today.
+We knew it would be cold in Minnesota, even as early as November, but we had no idea it would be as cold as today.
 As of this moment, close to 2:00 pm, the temperature is 15F, -9.44C.
 That’s cold.

-Considering today’s windchill is bitter cold -1F, -18C, walking outside downright uncomfortable.
-For the locals this is normal.
+Considering today’s windchill is bitter cold -1F, -18C, walking outside is downright uncomfortable.
+For the locals, this is normal.
 We remember living here seven years ago.

 We’ll see how that goes since it seems we’re always on the move and often finding we need to split up on several occasions to spend time with our respective families.
 That’s how it goes with “blended families.”
-Very few situations allow for the two separate families getting together.
+Very few situations allow for the two separate families to get together.

 Our grandchildren are delightful and the parents happy to see us at long last.
-We feel bad about being away for so long but my health issues of this past year kept us away for an additional seven months, over and above the time we’d originally planned to be here.
+We feel bad about being away for so long, but my health issues of this past year kept us away for an additional seven months, over and above the time we’d initially planned to be here.

-The price we paid for the unavoidable delay has been being in this cold weather which will only worsen during our remaining time here, depending upon when we decide to leave Minnesota to head to Nevada to see son Richard in Henderson and sister Susan in North Las Vegas.
+The price we paid for the unavoidable delay has been cold weather which will only worsen during our remaining time here, depending upon when we decide to leave Minnesota to head to Nevada to see son Richard in Henderson and sister Susan in North Las Vegas.

 How’s it going here?
 Very well.
-It’s wonderful to spend time with the family and look forward to plans together over the next few weeks.
-Thus far, we’ve been extremely busy, more than we ever have while traveling since my surgery in February.
+Thus far, we’ve been swamped, more than we ever have while traveling since my surgery in February.
+It’s beautiful to spend time with the family, and I look forward to plans together over the next few weeks.

 I’m working hard to keep up with everyone and all the planned events.
 Previously, we had many more hours a day to lounge and lay low.
-Now, its a fairly consistent level of activity and I’m striving to stay in tune with everyone else.
+Now, it’s a relatively consistent activity level, and I’m striving to stay in tune with everyone else.

 Tom and Karen’s significant other, Rich, get along well.
-Late last night, they watched the winning Minnesota Vikings game while I wandered off to bed for much-needed rest.
+They watched the winning Minnesota Vikings game late last night while I wandered off to bed for much-needed rest.
 It’s all going quite well.

 It couldn’t have been a more inspiring presentation.
 Seeing the smiling faces of our three grandchildren and all the other almost 400 students, so proud of their school and country, was inspiring in itself.

-That is quite an undertaking as we heard it would be.
+That is quite an undertaking, as we heard it would be.
 We’ll be using the services of a visa company to assist.
-Also, we’re applying for additional passports…for two years.
-Our current passports don’t expire until 2021.
+Also, we’re applying for other passports…for two years.
+Our current tickets don’t expire until 2021.
 We’ll explain more about this later.

 |“Little” came back for more pellets on the veranda.
 He feels quite at home here.
 Who knew pigs climb stairs?
 For more details, please click here.|